How to tune up your lawn mower (just in time for summer)

 Lawn mowers are tough.
-Like any machine though they need regular maintenance to run their best.
+Like any machine, though, they need regular maintenance to run their best.
 Worse, neglect can cause a mower to fail completely.
 So before the summer mowing season really kicks into high gear, prep your mower right.
-From cleaning it, changing the oil, to sharpening and balancing its blades, this guide lays out steps to get your mower in tip top shape.
+From cleaning it to changing the oil to sharpening and balancing its blades, this guide lays out steps to get your mower in tip-top shape.

 Step 1: Gather what you need

-Other items and supplies include a plastic drip tray, motor oil, and container for waste oil.
-Often a large piece of cardboard is useful as well plus an old rag or cloth.
-Also know that this guide deals with push or self-propelled mowers not riding mowers.
+Other items and supplies include a plastic drip tray, motor oil and a container for waste oil.
+Often a large piece of cardboard is useful as well an old rag or cloth.
+Also know that this guide deals with push or self-propelled mowers, not riding mowers.
 While some advice here applies, they are another animal altogether.

 Step 2: Clean it

-To clean it first start with a cool engine.
-If your mower has one, switch the fuel valve off.
-If you can, disconnect the spark plug too.
+To clean it, first start with a cool engine.
+If your mower has a fuel valve, switch it off.
+If you can, disconnect the spark plug, too.
 Next use a leaf blower to blast away any old dirt and major debris.
 Now gently lay the mower on its side, fuel cap facing up.
 Try to get rid of any junk on the mower's underside as well.

-Some lawn mowers such as the Craftsman 37705 have a "washout" feature.
+Some lawn mowers, such as the Craftsman 37705, have a "washout" feature.
 It's essentially a garden hose fitting on top of the circular blade cover.
-The option allows you to pump water into the blade assembly while running the engine.
+This allows you to pump water into the blade assembly while running the engine.
 That action is designed to flush dirt and grass debris right out.

 Step 3: Sharpen and balance its blades